-The reason females (individuals with the XX sex chromosome) have equal rights to males (individuals with the XY sex chromosome) is that though women are not men’s physical equals; mentally women are equal in their ability to reason with men.
-Men and women have a variety of differences, but in their ability to think and reason, they are in principle the same.
+The reason females (individuals with the XX sex chromosome) have equal rights to males (individuals with the XY sex chromosome) is that though women on average are not men’s physical equals; mentally women are equal in their ability to reason with men.

 Some of civilization’s greatest intellectual achievements are the result of individuals, who happened to be women.
 Examples of such intellectual giants include philosopher and novelist Ayn Rand, scientist Marie Curie, programmer Ada Lovelace, and educational innovator Maria Montessori.

 One’s gender, race, ancestry, religion, nationality, etc. play no role in recognition of one’s rights.